drakefys2019/labs/_projects/lab7/lab7.md

 2. ##### **An Elevated Experience**
   - ##### Contemplate the puzzle challenges built into the elevator sequence in the greenhouse.
   - ##### What lesson(s) does this section of the area convey to you?
 Explain.
-  - ##### What information is lost because of the broken power line?
-How can you alternatively reveal this illuminating knowledge?
+  - ##### What information is "lost" because of the broken power line?
+How did you "regain" this information?

 3. ##### **A Theory of Color**
-  - ##### Does the greenhouse help to further your understanding of [color theory](https://colormatters.com/color-and-design/basic-color-theory)?
+  - ##### Does the greenhouse help players to understand [color theory](https://colormatters.com/color-and-design/basic-color-theory)?
 Explain.
   - ##### What previous lessons from The Witness, in combination with lessons learned from this area, helped you to complete these puzzles?
-  - ##### Discuss a powerful example of color theory that you've perceived in your life.
-It can be any use of color to convey meaning, be it art, science, design, engineering, etc. Why do you think this use of color was so effective?
-Explain.

-4. ##### **When Soul Meets Body**
   - ##### Consider [Arthur Eddington's thoughts](#arthur-eddington) on perceiving the World through purely scientific means.
-  - ##### Can the life experience be summarized solely through scientific measurement?
-Explain.
+Can life be summarized solely through scientific measurement, such as the wavelength of light?
+Discuss your thoughts on this.

 **Final Journal Requirement:**